 Once you’ve compiled your list, the next step is simply to categorize them into 3 criteria:

-Must haves are tasks that are absolutely critical to achieve the objective, and should take top priority for resources and time.
+are tasks that are absolutely critical to achieving the objective and should take top priority for resources and time.

-The Should haves are important but not critical; leaving them out may lessen the impact of your outcome.
+The Should haves is important but not critical; leaving them out may lessen the impact of your outcome.

 And, the Good to haves are just optional.
 Not having them won’t affect the outcome of your goal.

 Once you’re able to sort out your list according to these 3 criteria, you’re already one step closer to prioritizing effectively and spending quality time on those Must have tasks.
 And, this will be a game-changer.
 You’ll be able to easily communicate what you are spending time on, and you’ll find that you have more time to spare because it’s crystal clear what’s worth skipping out on!